raybai07/ABSORB/README.md

 ```

-Having fit these models, we can now obtain the point estimates for the model parameters, denoted by [parameter].hat.
-We can also use the MCMC samples of the model parameters (denoted by [parameter].samples) to obtain 95 percent posterior credible intervals and other summary statistics or to plot the posterior densities.
-Below, we obtain the posterior means for the population treatment effects (mu1, mu2) and the between-study heterogeneity parameters (tau1, tau2), as well as the 95 percent posterior credible intervals for mu1 and mu2.
+Having fit these models, we can now obtain the point estimates for the model parameters, denoted by `[parameter].hat`.
+We can also use the MCMC samples of the model parameters (denoted by `[parameter].samples`) to obtain 95 percent posterior credible intervals and other summary statistics or to plot the posterior densities.
+Below, we obtain the posterior means for the population treatment effects (`mu1.hat`, `mu2.hat`) and the between-study heterogeneity parameters (`tau1.hat`, `tau2.hat`), as well as the 95 percent posterior credible intervals for `mu1` and `mu2` using `mu1.samples` and `mu2.samples`.

 ```{r, eval=FALSE}
 # Point estimates for (mu1, mu2, tau1, tau2) in ABSORB (bias-corrected) model